majo44/storeon-async-router/README.md

 #### Async route handle
 ##### Preloading the data
+For case when before of navigation we want to preload some data, we can use async route handle and postpone the navigation.
+We can use abort signal for aborting the ongoing fetch.
 ```javascript
 import createStore from 'storeon';
 import { asyncRoutingModule, onNavigate } from 'storeon-async-router';